Research

 Molecular Mechanisms of Symbiosis Establishment: Tsetse Flies & Sodalis praecaptivus

 My very first project explored how a free-living bacterium, Sodalis praecaptivus, whose close relatives have repeatedly become insect endosymbionts, establishes in tsetse flies (which also host Sodalis-related endosymbionts).
-Just as in weevils the way these bacteria establish in insect hosts is mediated by quorum sensing, and we also found some evidence that the introduced bacteria could be transmitted vertically to offspring in tsese (which, notably, give live birth to larvae — one at a time!).
+Just as in weevils, the way these bacteria establish sustained and relatively benign infections in insect hosts is mediated by quorum sensing, and we also found some evidence that the introduced bacteria could be transmitted vertically to offspring in tsetse (which, notably, give live birth to larvae — one at a time!).
 You can read about that work here!